 If your child has syndromic Robin sequence, there is as high as 50 percent chance that a future child will have the condition as well.
 If your child has nonsyndromic Robin sequence, there is no inherited risk for future children to be affected.

 What problems can I expect my child to have?

 Robin sequence varies in severity.
 The most common problems for an infant with the disorder are breathing and eating difficulties.
 Your doctor or nurse can teach you the proper way to position your baby to minimize breathing problems.
 For severely affected infants, positioning alone may not be enough.
-Some children with a massive breathing problem may require a surgical procedure to ensure they take in enough air.
-Your child's doctor or an otolaryngologist (ear, nose, and throat specialist) will carefully monitor your baby for ear problems.
+Some children with a severe breathing problem may require a surgical procedure to ensure they take in enough air.
+Your child’s doctor or an otolaryngologist (ear, nose, and throat specialist) will carefully monitor your baby for ear problems.
 Almost all children with a cleft palate have a risk of fluid build-up behind the eardrum.
-Ventilation tubes placed in the eardrum can relieve this problem.
+Ventilation tubes placed in the eardrum relieves this problem.

 How is Robin Sequence treated?

 Often, the child’s lower jaw (mandible), grows quickly during the first year of life — such that by four to six years old, the profile looks normal.
 Children who will not exhibit this ‘catch-up’ growth may require an operation.
 The simple procedure is to release and advance the tongue and attach it to the lower jaw and lower lip (tongue-lip adhesion).
 Another more complicated but effective procedure involves cutting the mandible and gradually pushing it forward (distraction osteoporosis).
 Rarely, an infant with Robin sequence may need a tracheostomy for breathing.